Back in hoodies and gym shorts, Fetterman tackles Senate life after depression treatment

-Before Pennsylvania Sen. John Fetterman checked himself in to the hospital for clinical depression in February, he walked the halls of the Senate stone-faced and dressed in formal suits.
+WASHINGTON — Before Pennsylvania Sen. John Fetterman checked himself into the hospital for clinical depression in February, he walked the halls of the Senate stone-faced and dressed in formal suits.
 These days, he’s back to wearing the hoodies and gym shorts he was known for before he became a senator.

 Male senators are expected to wear a jacket and tie on the Senate floor, but Fetterman has a workaround.
 He votes from the doorway of the Democratic cloakroom or the side entrance, making sure his “yay” or “nay” is recorded before ducking back out.
 In between votes this past week, Fetterman’s hoodie stayed on for a news conference with four Democratic colleagues in suits, the 6-foot-8 Fetterman towering over his colleagues.